premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2024-09-26-you-are-exactly-where-you-need-to-be.md

 You should have the skills and ability to escape the situation by yourself.

-The most important condition - This can be validated only by looking backward. (only in a few cases).
+The most important condition - This can be validated only by looking backward.

 Let's say a victim of violent gang rape, become a visionary and works to improve the safety of women across the world.
 She even received a Nobel Prize.
 Do you think, she was exactly where she needed to be, being gang raped by monsters?
 I don't think so.